AdrianGlasnapp/pinky/README.md

 ```java
 pinky.generate();
 ```
-Pinky will then use all available IDs.
+Pinky will then use all available IDs to generate UUID.

 Dependency
 --------
 TODO